 1. What is a Systematic Withdrawal Plan?

 Systematic Withdrawal Plan is used to redeem your investment from a mutual fund scheme in a phased manner.
-Unlike lump sum withdrawals, SWP enables you to withdraw money in installments.
+Unlike lump sum withdrawals, SWP enables you to withdraw money in instalments.
 It can be viewed as an opposite of SIP.
-In SIP, you channelize your bank account savings into the preferred mutual fund scheme.
-Whereas in SWP, you channelize your investments from the scheme to the savings bank account.
+In SIP, you channel your bank account savings into the preferred mutual fund scheme.
+Whereas in SWP, you channel your investments from the scheme to the savings bank account.
 It is one of the strategies to deal with market fluctuations.

-With the Systematic Withdrawal Plan, you can customize the cash flow as per your requirement.
-You can choose to either withdraw just the capital gains on your investment or a fixed amount.
-This way you will not only have your money still invested in the scheme, but you will also be able to access regular income and returns.
+Systematic Withdrawal Plan allows you to customise the cash flow as per your requirements.
+You can also choose to either withdraw just the capital gains on your investment or a fixed amount.
+This way, you will not only have your money still invested in the scheme, but you will also be able to access regular income and returns.
 The money that you withdraw can be used to reinvest in some other fund or can be retained by you in the form of cash.